jacobvarner/hoops-jacobvarner/_posts/2020-8-20-sec-in-the-nba-draft-2000s-overview.md

 There were five players drafted from current SEC schools and none of them went in the first round.

-Ole Miss did have one of their rare draft picks with Justin Reed going 40th overall to the Boston Celtics.
+Ole Miss had one of their rare NBA Draft picks with Justin Reed going 40th overall to the Boston Celtics.

 ### 2005 NBA Draft